 We often pack our own picnic on a trip to Stinson – it’s a perfect spot for it.
 However, there is also a fab little cafe – The Siren Canteen – right on the beach!!
-It’s not much to look at on the outside, but inside it’s a perfect cosy hideaway.
+It looks like a rugged beach shack on the outside, but inside it’s a perfect cosy hideaway.
 The cafe has a range of yummy Mexican snacks like burritos, tacos and so on, plus the usual tea and coffee.
 They are usually open at the weekends, but limited days during the week and off season, so do check their website for current opening hours.
 There are also several eating options in the town itself.

 A trip to Stinson Beach is usually enough for us, with two little ones!
 But if you’re thirsty for more adventure, there’s so many other fab places just a stones throw away.
 Stinson Beach is right next to Mt Tamalpais State Park.
 It’s also really close to Muir Woods – home of the ancient redwood trees.
 The whole area is fantastic for hiking – if you’re new to hiking you’ll love this beginner’s guide.
 Here are some more ideas of places to visit near Stinson Beach.

 Are you planning a trip to San Francisco or the Bay Area?
 Will you visit Stinson Beach?